d-tidwell/DTour/README.md

 ## Results

-As you can see below all User stories were completed and the front end enhanced with hover animations, background animations, site wide styling and realtime page hydration.
+As you can see below all user stories were completed and the front end enhanced with hover animations, background animations, site wide styling and realtime page hydration.
 Furthermore, I was able to expand beyond the sprint objectives to incorporate header based sorting mechanisms for each table.

 Backend API tied to FrontEnd interactivity includes:
--User can add person to following list and dynamically the button and its event listener on the foriegn profile will turn to remove
+- User can add person to following list and dynamically the button and its event listener on the foriegn profile will turn to remove
--User can RSVP to events or cancel RSVP from both profile and all events views -User can create - edit there own events but do not have the ability to access the edit screen of events they are not the creator of
+- User can RSVP to events or cancel RSVP from both profile and all events views
+- User can create - edit there own events but do not have the ability to access the edit screen of events they are not the creator of
--User can see the event details of events as well as those other users who have RSVP'd -User can delete an event they created and it will be removed from their events schedule as well as those of who had RSVP's previously
+- User can see the event details of events as well as those other users who have RSVP'd
+- User can delete an event they created and it will be removed from their events schedule as well as those of who had RSVP's previously
--User can update their profile information
+- User can update their profile information
--User can circumvent front end UI and make API calls direct with token as header
+- User can circumvent front end UI and make API calls direct with token as header

 ### Landing Page
 ![Image: Deployed LandingPage](https://github.com/d-tidwell/DTour/blob/main/resources/images/LandingPage.png)